11 Mistakes When Launching a Multi-vendor Marketplace

 Membership-based model

-Part of doing business includes setting up your legal structures, documents and agreements.
-This is no different when starting your multi-vendor marketplace.
-These are just general tips and you should consult a lawyer and accountant regarding these different legal aspects.
+Part of doing business includes setting up your legal structures, documents, and agreements.
+This is no different when starting your multi-vendor marketplace platform.

 • Policies